Admission deadlines:

 GSEHD's Level B research methods courses are advanced courses in a specific research methodology.
 All GSEHD doctoral students are required to take at least one Level B course in the methodology of their dissertation.
 The courses listed below are approved to meet this requirement.
 EDUC 8120 Group Comparison Designs and Analyses, and EDUC 8122 Qualitative Research Methods, must be completed before enrolling in a Level B course.

 Some programs require more than one Level B course.
 Some Level B courses are taken in a predetermined sequence; for this reason, students should check each course description for prerequisites, as courses in the sequence build on others.
-More information regarding the Level B course sequence is available in the GSEHD Doctoral Student Handbook; students also may consult their faculty advisor or research methods faculty for additional guidance.
+More information regarding the Level B course sequence is available in the GSEHD Doctoral Student Handbook; students can also can consult their faculty advisor or research methods faculty for additional guidance.

 EDUC 8100Experimental Courses (Mixed Methods Research)